Skip to main content

 Using a chemical-free and all-natural cleaning solution is better for your health and safety.
 Family meals go into your oven, so the last thing you want is for your food to become contaminated with harsh cleaning chemicals.
 Chemical oven cleaners are safe as long as you follow the instructions precisely and burn off any lingering toxins.
 However, we say it’s better to be safe than sorry, so opt for natural cleaning products.

-Eco-friendly cleaning solutions provide you peace of mind, knowing that your food won’t contain microplastics, lye, or phosphates.
+Eco-friendly cleaning solutions provide peace of mind, knowing that your food won’t contain microplastics, lye, or phosphates.
 In fact, one of the most dangerous ingredients in oven cleaners is lye, a compound made of sodium hydroxide or potassium hydroxide, which is highly corrosive and can burn your skin and eyes.

-Instead of using traditional oven cleaners, choose green options like the Meliora cleaning scrub, which is tough on stains and build-up but gentle on your skin.
+Instead of using traditional oven cleaners, choose green options, like the Meliora cleaning scrub, which is tough on stains and buildup but gentle on your skin.
 Additionally, there are no harsh chemicals, and the solution is dye and paraben-free!

 gloved hand cleaning an oven